lamw/ghettoVCB/README.md

 ### How to install

-You can quickly install ghettoVCB by downloading and install either the VIB or offline bundle using the following commands:
+You can quickly install/update ghettoVCB by downloading and install either the VIB or offline bundle using the following commands.
+If you wish to update to latest ghettoVCB release and are using the ghettovcb.conf file and wish to have the setting persist, make sure to use the *update* command instead of *install*

 Install VIB
 ```